 With countless sliding door designs available, this style of door is a perfect option for updating the door ways in your home.
 Not only do sliding doors look great, they’re also incredibly functional.
-With endless uses, such as adding privacy to a room or hiding an undesirable décor element, sliding barn doors are a surefire way to improve the aesthetics of your home.
+Whether to add privacy to a room or hide an undesirable décor element, you can improve the overall aesthetics of your home with sliding barn doors.

 The Advantages of Using Sliding Doors

 When most people think of sliding doors, glass panels leading to the outdoors often come to mind.
-However, sliding doors of all types are becoming more popular among interior designers for interior use.
-For example, in recent years, barn style doors have been a popular option for adding rustic flair throughout the home, from country kitchens to living rooms.
+However, sliding doors of all types have become a popular choice among interior designers for interior use.
+For example, in recent years, barn style doors have been a trendy option for adding rustic flair throughout the home, from country kitchens to living rooms.
 Barn doors don’t always have to look homey, though.
-There are many ways to match the doors, hardware, pulls and latches to customize the décor of a room in traditional, modern and rustic styles.
+There are many ways to match the doors, hardware, pulls and latches to customize the decor of a room in traditional, modern and rustic styles.